 Equipment

-- In a small bowl, mix the pumpkin puree with the vinegar, agave nectar, and spices with a whisk.
+- In a small bowl, mix the pumpkin puree with the vinegar, maple syrup, salt, pepper, and ginger well with a whisk.

-- While whisking mixture, drizzle in the olive oil.
+- While whisking the mixture, drizzle in the olive oil until it is combined well.

 Notes